Nicaragua Says It Will Release Hundreds Of Detained Opposition Protesters

 Luis Ángel Rosadilla, a special envoy to Nicaragua from the Organization of American States, told reporters that Ortega's government would release within 90 days "all the people detained and imprisoned in the context" of the protests.

-Reports put the total number of people who have been held at more than 700, while at least 325 people have been killed and thousands injured in government crackdowns on protesters.
+Reports put the total number of people who have been detained in the year since last April's protests began at more than 700, while at least 325 people have been killed and thousands injured in government crackdowns on protesters.

 The opposition had demanded the release of protesters before continuing talks.